-The \textit{lower estimate} computed by the syntactic phase represents the set of cell inputs and output candidates that are certain (i.e., unambiguous) given just the code apparent in the cell.
+The \textit{lower estimate} computed by the syntactic phase represents the set of cell inputs and output candidates considered certain (i.e., unambiguous) given just the code apparent in the cell.
 This lower estimate is computed using the following rules: (1) Variables explicitly passed to a function are regarded as data inputs only.
 (2) The iterator of a \textit{for} loop, a \textit{while} loop, or a comprehension is regarded as a data input only, unless it is directly reassigned in the loop body.
-(3) Code on all branches of a conditional statement are considered to contribute to the inputs and the output candidates of the cell.
-(4) When a conditional statement occurs inside a loop, the intersection of all possible execution orders are considered (see Appendix~\ref{appendix:if-in-loop} for an illustrative example).
-(5) Shared references (i.e., aliasing) are not considered.
+(3) Because CRABS yields information flows for all possible execution paths, it generally treats code in every branch of a conditional statement as contributing to the inputs and the output candidates of the cell.
+(4) However, when a conditional statement occurs inside a loop, the \textit{intersection} of all possible execution orders is considered (see Appendix~\ref{appendix:if-in-loop} for an illustrative example).
+(5) The effect of shared references (e.g., aliased variables) is not considered.
 Figure~\ref{fig:definiteAST_info} and Figure~\ref{fig:definiteAST_dep} show the information flow graph and the corresponding cell execution dependency graph generated from the lower estimate.

-The \textit{upper estimate} represents the set of cell inputs and output candidates that are either certain and ambiguous, which is a superset of both the ground truth and the lower estimate.
+The \textit{upper estimate} represents the set of cell inputs and output candidates that are either certain or ambiguous, which is a superset of both the ground truth and the lower estimate.
 This upper estimate is computed using the following rules: (1) Variables explicitly passed to a function are regarded as both data inputs and data output candidates.
-(2) The iterator of a \textit{for} loop, a \textit{while} loop, or a comprehension is regarded both as a data input and a data output candidate.
-(3) As with the lower estimate, code on all branches of a conditional statement are considered to contribute to the inputs and the output candidates of the cell.
-(4) When a conditional statement occurs inside a loop, the union of all possible execution orders are considered.
-(5) Shared references are considered.
+(2) The iterable of (e.g., the collection traversed by) a \textit{for} loop, a \textit{while} loop, or a comprehension is regarded both as a data input and a data output candidate.
+(3) As with the lower estimate, code on all branches of a conditional statement are generally considered to contribute to the inputs and the output candidates of the cell.
+(4) But unlike the lower estimate, when a conditional statement occurs inside a loop the \textit{union} of all possible execution orders is considered.
+(5)~The effect of shared references is taken into account.
 Figure~\ref{fig:possibleAST_info} and Figure~\ref{fig:possibleAST_dep} show the information flow graph and the corresponding cell execution dependency graph generated from the upper estimate.